aurora-opensource/xviz/dev-docs/003-io-module-rfc.md

 functionality and data types one would expect for working with XVIZ data nor are they a logical home for such functionality.

-This is the goal for the **@xviz/io** module.
-To provide the basic input/output functionality and encapsulate the data and format variations across various interfaces to support the current and future use-cases.
+The goal for the **@xviz/io** module is to provide the basic input/output functionality and encapsulate the data and format variations across various interfaces to support the current and future use-cases.